Contact Us

 • Understand their expectations and requirements.

-A significant part of building out your comprehensive, ISO 42001-certified AI management system will also require you to standardize the fairness, accessibility, safety, and various impacts of your AI systems.
-The framework also stresses the integration of your AI management systems with your established organizational structures—it’s drafted in such a way as to facilitate further integration with any other, existing management systems and their standards, such as:
+A significant part of developing your comprehensive, ISO 42001-certified AI management system will also require you to standardize the fairness, accessibility, safety, and various impacts of your AI systems.
+The framework also emphasizes integrating your AI management systems with your established organizational structures, as it’s designed to facilitate further cohesion with any other, existing management systems and their standards, such as:

 How to Prepare for ISO 42001 Certification

-While there are other AI frameworks and regulations already out there or coming soon that can also help secure your AI—like the NIST AI RMF and the EU AI ActISO 42001 is the first and only certifiable standard over an AIMS currently.
+While there are other AI frameworks and regulations already out there that can also help secure your AI—like the NIST AI RMF and the EU AI ActISO 42001 is the first and only certifiable standard over an AIMS currently.

-So, it’s no shock that organizations are already preparing to stand up their AIMS and obtain the certification that will reassure their customers.
-(In fact, we’ve had conversations with clients that make it seem like it’s already “a race” to certification and gaining the market advantage over competitors.)
+Unsurprisingly, organizations prepare early to stand up their AIMS and successfully obtain the certification that will reassure their customers.
+In fact, we’ve had conversations with clients that make it seem like it’s already “a race” to certification and gaining the market advantage over competitors.

-All that information should get you well down the road to full compliance with ISO 42001 and in position for certification, but—just as with ISO 27001—it’s a big lift to implement a fully compliant AIMS.
-And that’s why there’s one more preparatory step that we’re recommending to organizations we’re speaking with—an ISO 42001 gap assessment (otherwise known as a readiness assessment).
+Just as with ISO 27001, it’s a big lift to implement a fully compliant AIMS.
+And that’s why there’s one more preparatory step we recommend to organizations we speak with—an ISO 42001 gap assessment, otherwise known as a readiness assessment.

 Do You Need an ISO 42001 Readiness Assessment?

-While this step is not required for certification, a readiness assessment can be tremendously valuable for any compliance initiative, they are particularly so in the case of a new standard such as ISO 42001.
+While this step is not required for certification, a readiness assessment can be tremendously valuable for any compliance initiative, but particularly so in the case of a new standard like ISO 42001.

 Here are two very good reasons why you should invest in a gap assessment as part of your ISO 42001 preparation:

-(Something to Keep in Mind: The amount of effort that is required to prepare for an ISO 42001 readiness assessment will greatly depend on the implementation, management processes, and controls that are already in place in your AIMS—so, the more robust the security controls upon implementation, the lighter the lift will be to achieve ISO 42001 certification.)
+Key Consideration to Keep in Mind: The amount of effort that is required to prepare for an ISO 42001 readiness assessment will greatly depend on the implementation, management processes, and controls that are already in place in your AIMS—so, the more robust the security controls upon implementation, the lighter the lift will be to achieve ISO 42001 certification.

 Take a Proactive Approach to ISO 42001

-Whether you’re hearing it directly from your customers or leading economic experts, AI seems to be the number one topic of conversation, and that conversation always ends up leading to a discussion around whether these systems are secure, trustworthy, and responsibly managed.
+Whether you’re hearing it directly from your customers or from leading economic or regulatory experts, AI seems to be the number one topic of conversation, and that conversation always ends up leading to a discussion around whether these systems are secure, trustworthy, and responsibly managed.

-But ISO 42001 certification represents a comprehensive initiative to prove that your AI systems are all of those things, and now that it’s published, it’s time to start preparing for that process so that you don’t fall behind as AI continues to expand across the business landscape.
-One key step that will definitely position you well for successful ISO 42001 certification will be a gap assessment, and Schellman is ready now to help.
+ISO 42001 certification represents a comprehensive initiative to prove that your AI systems are compliant, and now is the time to prepare for the process so that you don’t fall behind as AI continues to expand across the business landscape.
+One key step that will position you well for successful ISO 42001 certification is a gap assessment, and Schellman is ready to help now.

-Start your compliance journey for AI today—contact us to learn more about an ISO 42001 readiness assessment and whether we’re the right partner for you.
+Start your AI compliance journey today—contact us to learn more about an ISO 42001 readiness assessment and whether we’re the right partner for you.
+In the meantime, discover additional ISO 42001 insights in these helpful resources: